darrylsosborne/amazon-fsx-workshop/fsx-lustre/workshop/4-mount-file-system/README.md

 > Complete the following steps SSH'd in to the **Amazon Linux - FSx Workshop** instance

 - There are separate instructions for each Linux distribution.
-Following the appropriate instructions based on the Linux distribution you used to launch the EC2 instance in the previous section.
+Follow the appropriate instructions based on the Linux distribution you used to launch the EC2 instance in the previous section.

 #### CentOS 7.5 or RedHat 7.5 (or 7.6)